 For Rachel, that meant when Matthew went in his room and slammed the door, she would sit outside the door to give him time to regroup.
 Once he calmed down, most times he would apologize, and she could have that teachable moment, assert her authority and assign consequences if that was necessary.

-4. If the world “no” sends your child into a tailspin, quit saying “no” and reframe your response.
+4. If the word “no” sends your child into a tailspin, quit saying “no” and reframe your response.

 One trick Rachel learned throughout the years while raising Matthew was that the word “no” set him off, but if she reframed her response using the word “yes,” she avoided a meltdown.